gmitaros/vessel-metrics-service/README.md

 The application is configured using the `application.properties` file.
 Below are key configurations that are customizable:

 - `spring.application.name`: Defines the name of the application (`Vessel Metrics Service`).
-- `vesselmetrics.outlier.threshold`: Sets the threshold for detecting outliers in vessel data.
+- `vessel.metrics.outlier.threshold`: Sets the threshold for detecting outliers in vessel data.
 Default is 3.0.

 #### Database Configuration (PostgreSQL)
 - `spring.datasource.url`: The JDBC URL for the PostgreSQL database.